VulcanWM/css-animation/README.md

- Here is my attempt at improving the readability:

 # Create CSS Animations with this Template

 This HTML, CSS, and JS template makes it easy to create CSS Animations.